 O My Bag Amsterdam

-O My Bag Amsterdam is the brand I recommend every single time someone tells me they want a beautiful, well-made leather bag that also aligns with their values.
+O My Bag Amsterdam is one of those European handbag brands I recommend every single time someone tells me they want a beautiful, well-made leather bag that also aligns with their values.
 Founded in Amsterdam in 2011, this Dutch brand has spent over a decade proving that ethical production and exceptional design are not mutually exclusive — and they do it beautifully.

 Every bag is handcrafted in India using premium quality, chrome-free vegetable tanned leather that ages and matures gorgeously with time.
 The brand offers fair wages across their entire supply chain, and backs every bag with a lifetime guarantee.